curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ### DanLily

-A wise, middle-aged, platonic dyad, DanJohn, recently empowered by good fortune sparks life back into me.
+A wise, middle-aged, platonic dyad, DanJohn, recently empowered by good fortune, sparks life back into me.
 DanJohn sparks life into many other dyads.
 We're grateful, that DanJohn would risk its jument to spark new dyad life.
 Our gratitude lends even deeper roots to DanJohn.
 I'm awake and send little shoots into both my juments.
 I'm alive.

 DanJohn introduces me to JohnLily.
 JohnLily is an adult romantic dyad.
 Romantic dyads are a slightly more rare species - about one in one hundred dyads evolve towards a romantic dyad, and one in five romantic dyads grow to the depth of JohnLily.
-They have deep and powerful roots, but those roots are more susceptible to lethal diseases.
+They have deep and powerful roots, but those roots are more susceptible to crippling disease.
 What a sight to behold!
 The first romantic dyad I've encountered.
 But I have to compete with JohnLily for my jument.
 I can get scraps to survive, but not much more.
 I will live, just not with the same potential my first jument saw in me.
 For now, I'm platonic.
 I'm alive.

 JohnLily acknowledges me, newly aware of my existence.
 I bow in response, signal no intention to fight for deep roots in our shared jument.
 I send my thanks to DanJohn for the introduction and for my life through our shared jument.